igor-baiborodine/kiroule.com/content/article/github-actions-in-action.md

 As you can see, this workflow was not fully automated as I had to go through some manual steps in my local dev.
 Therefore, when switching to GitHub Actions, the goal was to fully automate the workflow.

 #### Travis CI - Release
+Below is the original `.travis.yml` file.
+Every time the `release-image.sh` script was executed in the local dev, the build matrix's `VERSION` and `VARIANT` properties were updated with the supplied values.

 ```yaml
 language: bash
 services: docker